citelao/sensible/5-toptobottom.md

 ## Protect your computer

-Most traditional "security" applications work to protect this (and only this) part of your security.
-To their credit, securing **your computer** is an important step of securing your data.
+Most traditional "security" applications work to protect **your computer** (and only your computer).
+To their credit, securing your computer is an important part of securing your data.
 There's a long list of "things to do," but you only need to do most of these things once.

 First, **use an auto-updating computer**.
 Windows 10 auto-updates by default (and you can't turn it off!), and both macOS and iOS can be set to auto-update.

 <aside class="sidenote">
-Also, **Android** is a special case.
-Though Google updates the OS regularly, most devices only get the update when the manufacturer ports the update.
+**Android** is a special case.
+Though Google updates the OS regularly, most devices only get updates when the manufacturer manually ports them.
 This means that some phones (like the Nexus/Pixel devices, specifically) get updates faster, and some slower.
 I would consider iOS devices **more secure** for this reason.
 </aside>

-Computers are under attack every day.
+Computers are always under attack.
 However, hundreds of people work every day to ensure that security vulnerabilities are found and patched.
 If your computer is always up-to-date, you will never be exposed to security bugs that have already been fixed.

 For example, the 2017 ransomware attacks [exploited bugs that had been patched three months before](https://www.csoonline.com/article/3227906/ransomware/what-is-wannacry-ransomware-how-does-it-infect-and-who-was-responsible.html)<!-- TODO full cite -->.

 Next, **encrypt your hard drive** and **lock your computer with a password** or biometric security.

 Macs have FileVault, and Windows computers have BitLocker<!-- TODO phones by default?
 Do all Windows have BitLocker? -->.
 These services encrypt your hard drives when your computer is off.
 Without them, an attacker can take your hard drive, plug it into their own computer, and read all your files.

 <aside class="sidenote">
 Activating these often gives you a recovery code or a password.
 Print it out and put it in a safe.
 Don't pin your data's **availability** on remembering a password.